James6xie/fm-orchestrator/README.rst

 ``Logging``
 ----------

-If you're running rida from scm then the DevConfiguration from config.py which contains LOG_LEVEL=debug should get applied.
+If you're running module_build_service from scm then the DevConfiguration from config.py which contains LOG_LEVEL=debug should get applied.
 If you're having trouble just change LOG_LEVEL in BaseConfiguration.
-See more about it in rida/__init__.py config.from_object()
+See more about it in module_build_service/__init__.py config.from_object()

 ``Docker``